samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 However, Gradle also provides an apparently civilized API for obtaining project metadata in things like IDEs.
 So when I get around to adding Gradle support to Scaled, I might be won over to the idea that builds with no *actual* declarative components are fine, as long as you have programmatic access to the metadata via the same code used by the actual build tool.
+Specifications are hard;
+let's go shopping.

 Gradle and I have only just got to know each other, but I'm tentatively optimistic about our relationship.
 I'm not totally done converting the build.
 I may be back in a couple of days with